thesysdev/search-with-c1/README.md

 This project reimagines what web search could be if combined with Thesys GenUI:

-1. **Real-time web search** - Uses Google Search API to find the most relevant and up-to-date information regarding the searched query
+1. **Multi-provider web search** - Support for multiple search providers including Google Search API (via Gemini) and Exa's neural search for high-quality, structured results
 2. **Advanced LLM processing** - After finding relevant links, extracts key content from each webpage and uses Gemini SDK to generate concise, contextual summaries of the information
 3. **Generative UI components** - Dynamic components created on-the-fly based on search context using C1
 4. **Interactive results** - A responsive interface that adapts to different types of queries